lachlanjm/Space-Industry/source/README.md

 .\source\Transport\Structures\Vehicle.h
 .\source\Markets\Structures\Order.h
 ```
+The only exception is the "Management" directory where the second directory is simply a subcategory with no added "Enums" or "Structures".

 ### Variables
 Be short, concise and descriptive.
 When selecting types of variables, try to be as explicit as possible.
 I.e. use `int8_t`, instead of `short int`.
 When naming variables, use camelCase for variables of same name as type: